 7. Golden Gai

-It is a miracle that this area, a couple of blocks in size at most, has not been redeveloped and have been left alone for such a long time.
+It is a miracle that this area, a couple of blocks in size at most, has not been redeveloped and has been left alone for such a long time.

 Wandering around the Golden Gai, you are effectively taken back to post-war Tokyo.
 Here every bar is different, many are tiny with room for less than ten guests, and there are still bars that will only cater to locals.